skybet/skybet.github.io/_posts/2017-04-28-getting-started-kafka-testing.md

 ---
 layout:     post
-title:      So you've been asked to support a Kafka cluster
+title:      Getting started with testing Kafka
 date:       2017-04-28 09:00
 summary:    There can be a gap between the people being asked to support a Kafka cluster and the people who's job it is to produce and consume from it.
 In this blog post we aim to quickly get you up and running with a local instance as well as some portable tooling to test it.
 category:   Data